orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-control-setvalue.md

 ##  Introduction

-The `control-setvalue` action sets the value of a form control.
-It matches the semantic of the `<fr:control-setvalue>` action in the [action syntax](/form-builder/actions-syntax.md#setting-the-value-of-a-control), but is called from [processes](README.md).
+The `control-setvalue` process action sets the value of a form control.

+This process action matches the semantic of the `<fr:control-setvalue>` action in the [action syntax](/form-builder/actions-syntax.md#setting-the-value-of-a-control).

 ## Syntax and parameters